bigdatavik/HEDIS-Quality-Dashboard/blog/BUSINESS_VALUE_BLOG.md

 ## The $20 Million Question

-Imagine you're a VP of Quality Analytics at a Medicare Advantage health plan covering 2 million members.
-Another urgent request lands in your inbox from care management:
+Meet Sarah.
+She is the VP of Quality Analytics at a Medicare Advantage health plan covering 2 million members.
+Another urgent request lands in her inbox from care management:

 > *"Which diabetic members over 65 have open gaps in eye exams and haven't been seen in 6 months?"*

 It's Monday morning.
 The question is simple.
 The answer is critical—finding these members quickly could prevent blindness, improve Star Ratings, and unlock millions in quality bonuses.
-But you know what comes next.
+But Sarah knows what comes next.

-Your analyst team will spend **2-5 days** crafting SQL queries, joining tables, waiting for IT approval, and manually exporting to Excel.
-By Friday, you'll have an answer—but the care team will have moved on to the next crisis.
+Her analyst team will spend **2-5 days** crafting SQL queries, joining tables, waiting for IT approval, and manually exporting to Excel.
+By Friday, they'll have an answer—but the care team will have moved on to the next crisis.

 This isn't an exception.
-It's the daily reality at most healthcare payors.
+It's the daily reality at most healthcare payers.

 **And it's costing organizations an estimated $15-20 million per year in lost opportunities.**